 This Cherry Pie Filling recipe is a keeper!
-It is so simple to make, and will become a family treasure.
+It is so simple to make and will become a family treasure.

 I am so excited to be sharing my mom’s Cherry Pie Filling recipe with you today!
 Like so many great recipes, this was one that I really had to force her to give me measurements for.
-She was so good at just throwing it together at the stove top.
+She was so good at just throwing it together at the stovetop.

 Every so often, I will hear from one of you that a recipe I posted was so close to your mother’s.
-Your mother who you miss greatly, and this one particular recipe brought her back for a small moment.
+Your mother whom you miss greatly, and this one particular recipe brought her back for a small moment.
 Man, do I get that.

-This Cherry Pie Filling is that for me.
+This cherry pie filling is that for me.
 And I hope that by making it with my kids, it can be that for them too.

 Cherry Pie Filling Ingredients